agus-wesly/GoSparrow/README.md

 ## Go Sparrow
 ![image](https://github.com/user-attachments/assets/87b59785-3357-42f9-be37-72852f20e3f3)

-GoSparrow is an unofficial tool to scrape data from various social media.
+GoSparrow is an unofficial tool to scrape data from various social media.<br>
-It uses `cdp` (https://github.com/chromedp/chromedp) to run the browser
+It uses `cdp` (https://github.com/chromedp/chromedp) to run the browser.<br>
+Its free and open source :D<br>

-*PLEASE NOTE THAT THIS TOOL IS JUST FOR EDUCATIONAL PURPOSE ONLY*
+*PLEASE NOTE THAT THIS TOOL IS JUST FOR EDUCATIONAL AND RESEARCH PURPOSE ONLY*

 GoSparrow has 2 mode : *Single Mode* and *Search Mode*<br>
 Currently its support : Twitter and Tiktok<br>
-*More social media support will comming soon! :D*<br>
+*More social media support will comming soon!*<br>

 ### Prerequisite
 In order to run this tool, you need to have :